cmanix07/top-score-ranking/README.md

 Basic Java Spring Test Application: Top Score Ranking Game System Build Restful API for a simple Note-Taking application using Spring Boot, H2 DB, JPA and Gradle.

+Note: This application has limitation such as
+1. Proper validation mapping and reponse messages in case of exception or error
+2. Proper pagination enhancements
+3. Junit tested for service class
+4. Integration testing for negative scenarios

 ## Requirements

 1. Java - 1.11.x